GUIDE 2024

 2. Conduct User Research

-After user experience writers identify the target audience for their product, they then focus on researching users.
+After user experience writers identify their product’s target audience, they focus on researching users.

 UX research involves researching answers to these queries: